awslabs/aws-java-nio-spi-for-s3/README.md

 HTML output of the test reports can be found at `build/reports/tests/test/index.html` and test coverage reports are found at `build/reports/jacoco/test/html/index.html`

+## Feedback

+We always want to hear more about how people use the package, what they like about it and how we can improve.
+[Your feedback](https://github.com/awslabs/aws-java-nio-spi-for-s3/discussions/606) helps us build a better product.

 ## Contributing

 We encourage community contributions via pull requests.
 Please refer to our [code of conduct](./CODE_OF_CONDUCT.md) and